 As stated above, the demographic ageing of the German population is the main driving force of the future development of pension expenditure in relation to GDP.
-Table 11 illustrates that compared to the year 2016 the number of pensioners will increase by 25 % by 2070.
-The number of people aged 65+ will even increase by 40 % within the same period.
-Simultaneously, the number of employed individuals will decline by more than 17 % by 2070.
-The potential workforce population (age 15 to 64) will even decline by almost 20 % by 2070.
+Table 10 illustrates that compared to the year 2019 the number of pensioners will increase by 19 % by 2070.
+The number of people aged 65+ will even increase by 29 % within the same period.
+Simultaneously, the number of employed individuals will decline by more than 14 % by 2070.